 Eager for more autonomy and creative freedom, I felt the time was right to break away and build my own website.
 Joining two close friends, we co-founded our own platform dedicate to two-wheeled racing.
 Now Moto was suddenly born!

 Building, from the ground up, a successful, dedicated and passionate team of 8 writers, our little website grew more rapidly than we could have imagined, hitting 12k views within the first six months.
 Once the website was successfully up and running, I handed over the reins to my two fellow co-founders.

-I was invited to rejoin Overtake Motorsport when the positive of Editor-In-Chief was available, and I am now spearheading a team of 11 immensely talented motivated junior writers – the next generation of Team Principles and PR officers!
+I was then invited to rejoin Overtake Motorsport when the position of Editor-In-Chief was available, and I spearheaded a team of 11 immensely talented and motivated junior writers – the next generation of Team Principles and PR officers!

-With Overtake Motorsport now focusing on four-wheeled racing, my two-wheeled fix has been filled by a new role with The Checkered Flag.
+As Overtake Motorsport was focusing on four-wheeled racing, my two-wheeled fix was filled by a new role with The Checkered Flag.
 The team offered me the role of MotoGP Editor and I simply couldn’t say no!
-This is a role that should, in the near future, provide me with the chance to attend races with accredited status – so watch this space!
+Their site is well renowned and highly regarded for producing talented writers.

 Unsure what the future holds, I am currently creating as much work as possible: being creative and learning from some incredible mentors.
 What does the future hold for my career?
 Only time will tell!

 So, all that’s left for me to say is thank you for visiting my site and taking the time to read my posts!
 I hope you enjoy it and feel free to leave me feedback or contact me.